smarc-project/smarc2/messages/lolo_msgs/README.md

 # lolo_msgs Package
 Lolo specific messages and topics.
+Please note, that to comply with ROS2 conventions message names and field names have been changed!

 # Messages
 - BottomTrack.msg